pygfx/wgpu-py/README.md

 * Use the optional arguments to `python download-wgpu-native.py --help` to download a different version of the upstream wgpu-native binaries.
 * The file `wgpu/resources/wgpu_native-version` will be updated by the script to track which version we depend upon.

+### Example screenshot verification

+Include the comment `# test example: true` in an example to have pytest run it as part of the test suite.

+To support testing an example, ensure the following requirements are met:

+* The `WgpuCanvas` class is imported from the `wgpu.gui.auto` module.
+* The `canvas` instance is exposed as a global in the module.

+By default the test will simply verify that the example can be executed without an arrow, and that an image can be rendered using the canvas.

+If you additionally want to enable screenshot verification, you can generate the reference screenshot like so:

+`pytest -k test_examples --regenerate-screenshots`

+If CI fails on screenshot verification, the build will regenerate screenshots and make them available as build artifacts so you can download and inspect them, and debug the differences locally.